Phantasia

 In the library

-phantasia is the perceptual or noetic stimulus for the activation of the desiderative state... it provides the interpretive force which brings the object of perception or thought into connection with the animal's desires
+phantasia is one informational capacity among the others.
+But its role is more central than that… phantasia ‘comes about either through perception or thought’… it provides the interpretive force which brings the object of perception of thought into connection with the animal’s desires

 Brad Inwood, Ethics and Human Action in Early Stoicism, 1985thesis